murattasdemir/kisptemplates/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 The goal of __kisptemplates__ is to provide R markdown templates for scientific documents and presentations.
 They are customized for my own purpose and needs.
+Modify as you needed.

 ## Installation